 All products featured are independently chosen by us.
 However, SoundGuys may receive a commission on orders placed through its retail links.
 See our ethics statement.

-Apple AirPods Max vs. Bose QuietComfort 35 II
+Apple AirPods Max vs. Bose QuietComfort 35 II: What's the best value in 2024?

-It was only a matter of time until Apple introduced a pair of over-ears alongside the AirPods and original AirPods Pro.
+It was only a matter of time before Apple introduced a pair of over-ears alongside the AirPods and original AirPods Pro.
 In late 2020, rumors turned into reality with the release of the AirPods Max.
-These Bluetooth headphones feature impressive active noise cancellation, a bass-heavy sound signature, and seamless connectivity with the use of Apple’s H1 chip—all for $549 USD.
+These Bluetooth headphones feature impressive active noise cancelation, a bass-heavy sound signature, and seamless connectivity with Apple’s H1 chip—all for $549.

-With such a high price to pay for Apple’s over-ears, let’s see how the Apple AirPods Max compares to a long-standing champion in the ANC headphones market: the Bose QuietComfort 35 II, which is available for just under $300 USD.
+With such a high price tag on Apple’s over-ears, let’s see how the Apple AirPods Max compares to a long-standing champion in the ANC headphones market: the Bose QuietComfort 35 II, which is available for just under $300 USD.

-Editor’s note: This article was updated on January 2, 2023, to update formatting, add standardized microphone demos, add the Sony WH-1000XM5 and Sennheiser MOMENTUM 4 Wireless as alternatives, and add a frequently asked questions section.
+Editor’s note: This article was updated on September 16, 2024, to update formatting, add new measurement charts, and add a frequently asked questions section.

 The Apple AirPods Max features a design we haven’t seen from other flagship headphones